[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

 When reading French aloud, there are several important points.

-First and foremost, it is crucial to reference French audio with correct pronunciation.
+First and foremost, it's essential to refer to French audio with correct pronunciation.

-It is important to create read-aloud audio with native pronunciation on Ondoku and acquire accurate pronunciation.
+It's important to create reading audio with native pronunciation on Ondoku and master accurate pronunciation.

-When starting French reading aloud from now on, it is recommended to start at a slow speed first and gradually increase the speed.
+When starting French reading aloud, it's recommended to begin at a slow speed and gradually increase it.

 It is Recommended to Learn French Reading Aloud in Stages.

-When learning by reading French aloud, it is recommended to raise your level in stages.
+When studying by reading French aloud, it is recommended to raise the level in stages.

-- Once you get used to it, next try reading aloud relying only on the audio
+- Once you're used to it, try reading aloud relying only on the audio.

-- As you improve further, challenge yourself with shadowing, where you read aloud almost simultaneously while listening to the audio on the app
+- When you improve further, challenge yourself with shadowing, reading almost simultaneously while listening to audio on an app.

-In this way, start with content that is easy to read at first, and gradually proceed to difficult content.
+In this way, start with content that is easy to read and gradually progress to more difficult content.

-Once you are used to it, try challenging yourself with long texts instead of short sentences.
+Once you're accustomed to it, try challenging yourself with longer texts from shorter sentences.

-Recording your own reading aloud on a smartphone or similar device and checking it while comparing it with the model audio is also an effective practice method.
+Recording your own reading on a smartphone and checking it against the model audio is also an effective practice method.

 [Free] Prepare French Learning Materials with the AI App Ondoku!